jirisan2002/RepData_PeerAssessment1/PA1_template.md

     na.rm = T))
 ```

-The resulting **histogram** and Here is a modified **Summary Table** are shown below.
-The number of days with less than 2,000 steps went down from 10 days to 2 days after changing the data.
+- The resulting **histogram** and **Summary Table** are shown below.
+- The number of days with < 2,000 steps went down from 10 to 2 days

-A noticeable change in the summary rable is in the median value.
-The median steps were either 0 (for the days with at least one record for "steps") or NA (days with no record for "steps" variable).
-However, the median values on the NA days were switched to non-zero values.
+- A noticeable change in the summary rable is in the median value.

 ```r